 Pharmacology is the study of the interaction of drugs and chemicals with biological systems.
 This broad and diverse discipline includes examining the therapeutic and toxic effects of drugs on humans, animals and microorganisms, studying the impact of chemicals upon the environment, and the use of drugs as research tools.
 Pharmacology is an everyday part of the lives of health care professionals, members of the pharmaceutical and biotechnology industry and academic scientists.
 Learn more about Pharmacology as a Career by clicking this link.

 The Department of Pharmacology located within the College of Medicine is pleased to offer an Undergraduate Minor in Pharmacology.
 This 15 credit academic offering is designed to provide students with both a theoretical and practical understanding of a wide array of pharmacological principles, applications and experimental techniques.

-Benefits of the Pharmacology Minor Include
+Benefits of the Pharmacology Minor

 - Preparation for a broad range of careers in pharmaceutical & biotechnology industry, government agencies and academic research institutions